nemo-cluster/jumphost/README.md

 # Installing a Jumphost

-This guide is for Alma- and RockyLinux 8 (or CentOS Stream 8).
+This guide is for Alma- and RockyLinux 8 or 9 (or CentOS Stream 8).
+We recommend using Alma- or RockyLinux 9.1 because it ships with OpenSSH 8.7p1, which supports FIDO2 secure SSH keys.
+See the NEMO Yubikey documentation for setting up [FIDO2 SSH keys](https://github.com/nemo-cluster/yubikey#ssh-and-yubikeys).

+The configuration of user administration was partly copied from Manuel M., the SSH configuration was obtained from Bernd W.

-## RockLinux 8 Installation on the bwCloud
+## RockLinux 9 Installation (on the bwCloud)

-In the bwCloud you can create an instance based on RockyLinux 8.
+In the bwCloud you can create an instance based on RockyLinux 9.
 Choose a small flavor, because this machine does not need much RAM or hard disk, e.g. flavor "tiny" with 1GB RAM.
 You will need an IP that can be reached worldwide, e.g. `132.230.x.y`.
 You also need an easy-to-remembe host name for the machine.

 Login to machine:
 ```bash